301st Fighter Wing: Post Cold War

-Global War on Terrorism
+Twenty-first century

-Elements of the 301st Fighter Wing deployed in October 2001 to the Middle East as part of a regularly scheduled aerospace expeditionary force rotation to enforce the no-fly zone over southern Iraq.
-While there, the reservists also began flying combat missions as part of Operation Enduring Freedom (OIF) over Afghanistan.
+Elements of the 301st Fighter Wing deployed in October 2001 to the Middle East as part of a regularly scheduled Air Expeditionary Force rotation to enforce the no-fly zone over southern Iraq.
+While there, the reservists also began flying combat missions as part of the United States invasion of Afghanistan.
 Throughout the 90-day deployment, the reservists flew between nine and 15 hours a day.

-In its 2005 BRAC Recommendations, DoD recommended to realign Hill AFB.
+In its 2005 BRAC Recommendations, DoD recommended to realign Hill Air Force Base.
 It would distribute nine of the 419th Fighter Wing F-16s to the 301st Fighter Wing.
 In 2007 the wing gained another eight aircraft from the 192d Fighter Wing of the Virginia Air National Guard bringing its total to 32 airplanes.

+On December 4, 2023, 301st Fighter Wing's 457th Fighter Squadron transferred its last F-16C to the 706th Aggressor Squadron at Nellis Air Force Base.

+F-35 Era

+On August 14, 2024, the wing received the first of four Lockheed Martin F-35 Lightning IIs loaned to them by the 388th Fighter Wing to begin operations with the new fighter.
+A total of 26 Lightning IIs will eventually be assigned to the unit.
+The 301st will be the only Air Force Reserve Command unit to operate the fifth-generation fighter without being associated to an active unit and the second Air Force Reserve F-35 unit.
+F-35A deliveries to the wing are expected until 2026.
+The wing accepted its first "own" F-35 on 5 November 2024.